 Read related: When to Visit Paris?
 (Hint: There’s No Universal Answer)

-Without further ado, here are a few of my preferred places to stroll, think, dream, or just hole up on a wintery day in the capital.
+Without further ado, here are a few of my preferred places to stroll, think, dream, or just hole up on a wintery day in the capital: cozy and poetic spots that I return to time and again.

 1. The Buttes-Chaumont